AlexBulankou/ai-talk1/labinstructions.md

     | where operation_Id == "STYz"
     | project timestamp, itemType, name, id, operation_ParentId, operation_Id
     ```
 7. In the result view note that all telemetry items share the "root" operation_Id.
-When ajax call made from the page - new unique id `qJSXU` assigned to the dependency telemetry and pageView's id is used as operation_ParentId.
-In turn server request uses ajax's id as a parent id.
+When ajax call made from the page - new unique id `qJSXU` is assigned to the dependency telemetry and pageView's id is used as operation_ParentId.
+In turn server request uses ajax's id as parent id.

     | itemType   | name                      | id           | operation_ParentId | operation_Id |
     |------------|---------------------------|--------------|--------------------|--------------|